StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?

-a.
-If you have smb:// file sharing working, you can copy files over instead of sneaker net (instructions to follow)
+0. If you have smb:// file sharing working, you can copy files over instead of sneaker net (instructions to follow)
-b.  you can curl this repo as well (will post instructions soon)
+1.  you can curl this repo as well (will post instructions soon)
 2. Insert a thumb drive to a Mac or PC
 3. Format it using ExFat, name the disk `install`
 4. Copy the `MM folder` to the thumb drive